Vortex Stretching of Non-premixed, Diluted Hydrogen/Oxygen Flamelets: Results

-The importance of solving the momentum equations with vorticity is illustrated in Fig.~\ref{fig4}.
+The importance of solving the momentum equations with vorticity is illustrated in Fig.~\ref{fig5}.
 Although the velocity curves have the same ambient strain rate, $S^*$ = 903,500 $1/s$, their slopes and magnitudes differ as a result of mass efflux changes caused by the centrifugal action of vorticity coupled with the density gradients throughout the counterflow.
 With vorticity, the lighter fluid (products of combustion) tends to flow outward aligned with the vorticity axis as this direction does not experience centrifugal force.
 The denser fluid is thrown outward in the plane normal to the vorticity axis, counteracting the incoming pressure gradient.
 This results in a lower strain rate at the stagnation point and thus increased residence time, which is responsible for increased temperatures on the stable branch.
 Opposite to temperature, SDR decreases as vorticity increases because the lower velocity gradients cause lower mixture fraction gradients.
-This result, shown in Fig.~\ref{fig4}\textbf{c}, clearly indicates that vorticity must be considered to accurately determine SDR.
+This result, shown in Fig.~\ref{fig5}\textbf{c}, clearly indicates that vorticity must be considered to accurately determine SDR.
 The existing progress variable method relies on taking scalar values at the point of stoichiometric mixture fraction to define the progress variable and parameterize the S-curve \cite{Pierce_Moin}.
-These scalars are typically the temperature, SDR, and a group of specific mass fractions.
-We show here that such values depend on $\omega$ and $S^*$ and should not be viewed as being characterized by one progress variable.
+These scalars are typically weighted mass fractions and SDR.
+We show here that such values depend on $\omega$ and $S^*$ and may therefore benefit by not being characterized by one progress variable.
+In the case that all mass diffusivities are equal to each other but not equal to thermal diffusivity, i.e., $L_e\neq 1$, another term appears in the scalar transport equations and thus an additional parameter is needed to classify solutions.
+Even if the assumptions involved in deriving Eq.
+(1) were inconsequential (which they are not), the issue of coupling the flamelet solutions to the resolved flow via established scaling laws remains.